 rpk topic delete -r '^f.*' '.*r$'

-Note that the first regular expression starts with the
+Note that the first regular expression must start with the

-^ symbol, and the last ends with the
+^ symbol, and the last expression must end with the

 $ symbol.
 This requirement helps prevent accidental deletions.